decacis/godot_oculus_platform/docs/functions/user.md

 Requests all the accounts belonging to the current user.

-**Returs:** A `GDOculusPlatformPromise` will contain an `Array` of `Dictionaries` with the type of account and its ID, if fulfilled.
+**Returns:** A `GDOculusPlatformPromise` will contain an `Array` of `Dictionaries` with the type of account and its ID, if fulfilled.
 The function will error with a message if an error occured.

 Example response:
 ``` json linenums="1"